CTSRD-CHERI/cheribsd-getting-started/src/packages/upgrading.md

 * Before building a newer CheriBSD release;

-  The release might require an updated toolchain (e.g., due to ABI changes in the release that must by supported by the toolchain).
+  The release might require an updated toolchain (e.g., due to ABI changes in the release that must be supported by the toolchain).

 * After updating your host to a newer CheriBSD release;

-  A package repository for the release is compiled against an ABI version supported by the newer release that might have changed since its prior release.
+  Package repositories are compiled for the ABI version used by the corresponding release, which might differ from the ABI of the previous release.

   Where practical, we intend to support packages from the immediately prior release on the newer release, but will make no effort to ensure that package repositories from even older releases continue to work.

-  Additionally, the package repository for the newer release will most likely include updated third-party software versions that are tested against that release.
+  Additionally, package repositories for the newer release will most likely include updated third-party software versions that are tested against that release.